logikfabrik/BuddyApiClient/README.md

     docker exec -it buddy-on-premises /bin/bash -c "buddy start"
     ```

-3. Done!

-#### How to set up Buddy (and to generate a new token)
+#### How to set up Buddy (and generate a personal access token)

 1. Start the Buddy container, if stopped.

 2. Browse https://127.0.0.1.
-The SSL certificate will be issued to *buddy.standalone*.
+The SSL certificate will be issued to *buddy.standalone* - this is by design.

 3. Set up a Buddy user, and workspace.